The borrower's planned use of the property as a primary home, second home, or investment.

 A borrower applying for a mortgage on a property expected to serve as a primary residence may be reviewed differently from a file involving a property intended for another use pattern.
 The occupancy type shapes how the lender views the transaction.

-Occupancy type differs from Primary Residence because primary residence is one specific occupancy category.
+Occupancy type differs from Primary Residence, Second Home, and Investment Property because those are specific occupancy categories.
 Occupancy type is the broader classification concept.

 It also differs from Debt Service Coverage Ratio (DSCR).
 DSCR is a cash-flow measure.
 Occupancy type is about how the property will be used.